What Is An Emergency?

 UCEAP works with students, faculty, and staff, to minimize risk while traveling by:

-- Providing pre-departure and onsite orientations and comprehensive pre-departure guides to inform students and their families about how to prepare.
+- Providing pre-departure and onsite orientations and comprehensive pre-departure guides to facilitate preparation.

 - Monitoring international security situations.